 Foods that are good for our heart health are good for our overall health.
 A heart-healthy diet can help prevent or manage conditions like high blood pressure and high cholesterol.
-Ashley Kim, a registered dietitian with the Get Up & Go program at Children's Health℠ supported by Kohl's Cares, explains what to watch for and shares heart-healthy recipes.
+Ashley Kim, Registered Dietitian with the Get Up & Go program by Children's Health℠ supported by Kohl's Cares, explains what to watch for and shares heart-healthy recipes.

 Know the facts about fats, fiber and salt